 - Vendors may not always have change for large bills (like 100 Real notes), especially in smaller establishments or street markets.

-Brazil has embraced digital payments, and many businesses now accept contactless payment methods such as Google Pay, Apple Pay, or Samsung Pay.
+Brazil has quickly embraced digital payments, especially in large cities like São Paulo.
+Many businesses now accept contactless payments, including mobile wallets such as Apple Pay, Google Pay, and Samsung Pay.

 Explore São Paulo Safely and Like a Local